r10a/music-speech-classifier/Readme.md

 music 137 8
 speech 5 139
 ```
-The accuracy after PCA is94.79%.
+The accuracy after PCA is 94.79%.

 ### 2.2.4 SVM

 A soft margin SVM classifier withC= 0.
 1. Linear kernal was used for simplicity.
 Accuracy is found
-to be96.53%.
+to be 96.53%.
 The confusion matrix is as below -

 ```
 music speech
 ()music 140 5
 speech 5 139
 ```
-The accuracy after PCA is95.84%.
+The accuracy after PCA is 95.84%.

 2.2.5 Simple Neural Network